-HPV infects the skin through small cuts, scrapes or weak spots and may incubate for approximately two to six months before developing into warts.
+HPV infects the skin through small cuts, scrapes or weak spots, with the virus incubating for approximately two to six months before developing into warts.
 It causes the protein keratin to develop in excess on the surface of the skin, resulting in the appearance of a wart.

 Common warts are particularly prevalent in children and young adults, as well as people with weakened immune systems as a result of conditions such as HIV/AIDS, certain other severe and long-lasting medical conditions, receiving certain kinds of chemotherapy, or after procedures such as organ transplantation and the ensuing treatment.

 HPV is contagious and is passed on through direct skin-to-skin contact or indirect contact with objects or surfaces.
 Damaged or wet skin is most likely to pick up the virus, meaning locations such as swimming pools and showers, especially public ones, are particularly common sources of infection.

 Diagnosing common warts

 In the majority of cases, a doctor or dermatologist will be able to diagnose common warts through a simple physical examination.
 If further confirmation is needed, a skin biopsy may be ordered.
-To do this, the top layer of the skin growth will be scraped off and sent to a laboratory for testing.
+To do this, the top layer of a wart will be scraped off and sent to a laboratory for testing.
 This is a straightforward and minimally invasive procedure.

 Common warts treatment

 Common warts will often disappear without treatment, especially in childhood.
 However, common warts can also be persistent and last for a significant amount of time.
 They can also be painful and unsightly, especially when they form in clusters.
 In these cases, treatment options are available.

 These treatment options may be used in conjunction with home treatment options, or when home treatment options have failed to remedy the condition.
 The method chosen by the doctor or dermatologist will depend on the severity of the warts, the symptoms and the general health of the person.

 If the above options are ineffective, other, less common treatment methods may be used.
 These include: